 There are 2 bedrooms, both doubles, and in addition, you can add a blow-up double mattress and a baby cot.
 There are 3 shower bathrooms.

 Families Should Know:

 The pool isn't fenced.
 The sea here can get quite choppy.

 - Hospital: 15 minutes (Galle)

 Turtle Beach House is in Habaraduwa, a beachside hamlet 10km south of Galle on the southern tip of Sri Lanka.

 Colombo Bandaranaike International (162km away) is the closest airport - click on the links below for a list of airlines serving it.

 From the Airport

 It takes 2 hours by car to reach this region from Colombo airport.
-The owners can arrange this for you at extra cost.
+The owners can arrange this for you at an extra cost.
 Alternatively, Sri Lankan Airlines runs a convenient air taxi service from Colombo airport to Koggala Lake, 5km from the villa.
 From there you can jump in a tuk-tuk.